Teaching Philosophy: Becoming Yourself through Writing

 According to the narrator in Paul Beatty’s novel, The Sellout, a person must ask themselves two questions: “Who am I?
 And how may I become myself?”
-The foundation of my teaching philosophy is based on these two questions because I believe that higher education in English and Creative Writing is an opportunity for students to understand who they are as writers and find the paths to becoming who they want to be.
-My courses are opportunities for students to learn the conventions of communication across media, understand who they are as writers within the context of those conventions, and comprehend the ways in which they might follow and depart from those conventions to become the best writer for their elected audience.
-In order to understand their elected audiences, students must first understand genre.
-To teach my students about convention, audience, and genre, I draw from a teaching philosophy grounded in the writing construct model of three domains: (1) cognitive, (2) intrapersonal, and (3) interpersonal.
-Whether I’m teaching creative writing, composition, or literature courses, I break each of my classes into units that help students understand the foundations of the genre, their personal responses to the genre, and how a community or audience may interact with that genre.
+The foundation of my teaching philosophy is based on these two questions because I believe that higher education in creative writing is an opportunity for students to understand and become themselves as writers.
+My courses are experiences in which students learn the conventions of storytelling across media, understand who they are as writers within the context of their chosen media, and comprehend the ways in which their own storytelling might follow and depart from those conventions.
+To teach my students about genres and storytelling conventions, I structure my classes around three concepts: (1) outlining, (2) drafting the outlined story, and (3) discussing the craft of story drafts in workshop.

 Kat Lewis at Johns Hopkins University